 Understanding other cultures’ drivers, beliefs, motivations, quirks, humour, etiquette, mindset and worldview is essentially about giving people the tools and knowledge they need to operate in or with another culture(s).

-As you can imagine, this could apply to many people in many walks of life.
+As you can imagine, this could apply to many people from many walks of life.

 Training can come in many forms and ways.

-Firstly, there are different ways of delivering training.
+1. Firstly, there are different ways of DELIVERING training.

 2/ online training which has become more and more relevant within education and learning with a large amount of training now taking place digitally.